Building Hope

 - Passed legislation standardizing sentencing guidelines to increase public safety.

-- Repeatedly voted against harmful mandatory minimum sentencing schemes to fight mass incarceration.
+- Repeatedly voted against mass incarceration and mandatory minimum sentencing schemes.